 High Springs is a somewhat small city located in the state of Florida.
 With a population of 6,178 people and three constituent neighborhoods, High Springs is the 268th largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, High Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, High Springs is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in High Springs who work in office and administrative support (17.06%), management occupations (14.12%), and sales jobs (10.94%).
+Unlike some cities, High Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in High Springs are a mix of both white- and blue-collar jobs.
+Overall, High Springs is a city of professionals, managers, and service providers.
+There are especially a lot of people living in High Springs who work in healthcare (16.06%), management occupations (11.93%), and office and administrative support (10.30%).

 High Springs is a very ethnically-diverse city.
 The people who call High Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of High Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in High Springs include English, Irish, French , and Italian.
+High Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.26% of the city’s residents.
+Important ancestries of people in High Springs include English, Irish, German, Italian, and French.

 The most common language spoken in High Springs is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.